Jemtaly/Whispering/README.md

-  --device DEVICE       microphone device name --latency LATENCY     latency between speech and transcription --patience PATIENCE   maximum time to wait for speech before assuming a pause --flush               flush the transcribing window, reset the prompt and start
+  --device DEVICE       microphone device name --latency LATENCY     latency between speech and transcription --patience PATIENCE   maximum time to wait for speech before assuming a pause --flush               flush the transcribing window, reset the prompt and start a new
-                        a new paragraph after each pause --amnesia             only use the last segment instead of the whole paragraph as the prompt for the next segment --prompt PROMPT       initial prompt for the first segment --deliberation {1,2,3}
+                        paragraph after each pause --amnesia             only use the last segment instead of the whole paragraph as the prompt for the next segment --prompt PROMPT       initial prompt for the first segment --deliberation {1,2,3}
-                        maximum number of segments to keep in the transcribing window
-  --source SOURCE       source language for translation --target TARGET       target language for translation
+                        maximum number of segments to keep in the transcribing window --source SOURCE       source language for translation --target TARGET       target language for translation --tui                 use text-based user interface (curses) instead of graphical user interface (tkinter)
 ```

 ## Explanation